 What surfaces can Licron Crystal coat?

-Licron Crystal is able to adhere to a wide variety of smooth and textured materials, including metal, plastic, rubber, and even cardboard.
-It is ideal for converting standard bumpers, bins, tools, and surfaces to ESDsafe.
-Like any coating, you need to ensure the surface is clean and oil-free before the coating process.
+Licron Crystal is able to adhere to a wide variety of both smooth and textured materials, including metal, plastic, rubber, and even cardboard.
+It is ideal for converting standard bumpers, bins, tools, and surfaces to ESD-safe.
+As before applying any coating, you need to ensure the surface is clean and oil-free first.
 Textured surfaces will generally provide the best adhesion and durability, but it can be applied to smoother surfaces as well.

 What are the best applications for Licron Crystal?

-Licron Crystal can be applied to a wide variety of smooth and textured materials, including metal, plastic, rubber, and even cardboard.
-Good examples of Licron Crystal applications include:
+Licron Crystal can be applied to a wide variety of smooth and textured materials, but it is ideally suited to::